 Very small production runs can be ordered by yourself at any time if you decide you want some copies to help gain exposure at events or just to show friends and family.

-The cost per copy printed will be higher than self-funding a print-run so it makes the most sense for very low volume or to take advantage of the dropshipping element if you’re lazy like me.
+The cost per copy printed will be higher than self-funding a larger print-run so it makes the most sense for low volume or to take advantage of the dropshipping element if you’re lazy like me.

 Some of the most popular print-on-demand services for comic books include: